EightBitGuru/FAST-40/README.md

 * **Editor**
 My personal choice is [Visual Studio Code](https://code.visualstudio.com/), but any editor you're comfortable with will suffice.
-I use a 3rd-party VSCode extension called [Kick Assembler 8-Bit Retro Studio 0.23.3](https://gitlab.com/retro-coder/commodore/kick-assembler-vscode-ext) which provides a bunch of useful functionality including syntax highlighting and automated invocation of KickAssembler and VICE without needing to switch out to a command prompt.
+I also use a 3rd-party VSCode extension called [Kick Assembler 8-Bit Retro Studio 0.23.3](https://gitlab.com/retro-coder/commodore/kick-assembler-vscode-ext) which provides a bunch of useful functionality including syntax highlighting and automated invocation of KickAssembler and VICE without needing to switch out to a command prompt.

 * **Assembler**
 The sourcecode syntax targets [KickAssembler 5.25](https://theweb.dk/KickAssembler/Main.html#frontpage).
 No other build tool is required.